Tutorial Friendly & Fair Teaching

 • Credits

-8. Form of address
+9. Form of address

-1. Each perspective and each module begins with a bolded paragraph in the third person plural: ….. teachers… to indicate that this module is intended for all teachers.
+1. Each perspective and each module begins with a bolded paragraph in the third person plural: ….. teachers… to indicate that this module is for all teachers.

 2. Immediately following the first paragraph is a paragraph in the first person singular: …..I….The sentence is worded so that it seems like you are speaking and you are already applying the perspective.
 You can imagine through this sentence what you will accomplish if you incorporate this module into your teaching style.
-This is meant as an affirmation (don’t confuse this with a quote).
+This is meant as an affirmation (do not confuse this with a quote).

 4. Next, a question about your current approach; this serves as a baseline.
 In this question, you describe your current way of working regarding this module.
 Interpret this question as follows: “What am I already doing well regarding this module?”